Infidelity & Alienation of Affection

 - BUT, malice does not always mean sexual intercourse.

-As this cause of action has been around for nearly a century, there are numerous judicial opinions that have established more detailed rules with regard to NC alienation of affection and how to prove the elements above.
+As this cause of action has been around for nearly a century, there are numerous judicial opinions that have established more detailed rules within North Carolina and how to prove the elements above.

 For instance, it is not necessary for you to prove that the mistress actually set out to destroy your marriage, simply showing that she engaged in acts that would have a foreseeable impact on your marriage is enough.